Dani’s Blog

 I adored this plastic keychain beyond all reason.
 I didn’t judge or even consider what it was made of.
 A flower held immobile and eternal in some transparent material that reminded me of water and ice cubes and glass, just dazzled me.

-I’m fascinated how objects follow you through time.
-I moved from Chicago to France several years ago, and this keychain I never remembered packing has followed me.
+I’m fascinated how objects follow us through time.
+I moved from Chicago to France many years ago, and this keychain that I never remembered packing has followed me.

 (After I post this, I’m going to email her to see if she has the same memory.)